-- In a large Dutch oven over medium heat, heat 1 tablespoon of vegetable oil.
+- In a large Dutch oven over medium heat, heat vegetable oil.
 Add the beef in a single layer and cook until brown, about 3–5 minutes.
 Flip and cook until brown, about 2–3 minutes.
 Transfer to a bowl and keep warm.

 - In the same pot, add onion and a pinch of salt.
-Cook until softened, about 5 minutes.
-If the pot is dry, add a little more oil.
+Cook until softened, about 5-8 minutes.
+If the pot is dry, add more oil.
 Add garlic and cook 1 minute.

-- Gradually stir in beef broth, Worcestershire sauce, and 1/2 teaspoon salt, scraping up any brown bits on the bottom of the pan.
+- Gradually stir in 3/4 cup beef broth, Worcestershire sauce, brown sugar, and 1/2 teaspoon salt, scraping up any brown bits on the bottom of the pan.
 Bring to a boil.

 - Add carrots and potatoes.
 Cover and cook 30 minutes or until the vegetables are tender.

-- Stir in peas and thyme leaves.
+- Stir in peas, thyme leaves, and lemon juice.
 Cook until the peas are hot, about 1 minute.
 Remove the thyme sprig.

-- Mix together cornstarch and water until smooth.
+- Optional - If there's still liquid left in your pot: Mix together cornstarch and water until smooth.
 Stir into the pot then bring to a simmer.
 Cook until thickened, about 3 minutes.
 Let cool for 10 minutes before serving.